caba5/TRY-Dapp/README.md

 ## Testing environment

 I've used *Metamask* wallet connected to a local *Ganache* session in order to simulate accounts and the blockchain in general.
+The application can be tested in a local environment through `npx start`.